 4. Read more

 If you read for 21 minutes each day for a year, that’s almost 128 hours.
-You could read Harry Potter and the Philosopher’s stone 15 times!
-Join in on Gretchen Rubin’s read 21 minutes every day in 2021 by following along with the hashtag #read21in21.
+You could read Harry Potter and the Philosopher’s Stone 15 times!

 5. Wake up earlier